TheSatoLab/CoVFit/CoVFit_CLI/ReadMe.md

 A fasta file with 100 sequences can generally be processed within a couple minutes, depending on system performance. **Note that CoVFit CLI will overwrite files in the output directory with the same fold number**.

 ### Folds
 The CoVFit CLI will run using one of the five model instances.
 The default is model instance 0.
-You can specify a particular model instance with the `-f, --fold' argument and an integer from 0 to 4.
+You can specify a particular model instance with the `-f, --fold` argument and an integer from 0 to 4.

 ### DMS
 By default, CoVFit CLI will return predictions for viral fitness.
 Specifying the `-d, --dms` flag will additionally output the prediction scores for the 1,548 DMS tasks the model was trained on.